michael-hll/command-tube/README.md

       a~z,A-Z,0-9,_
     Note: Python keywords are not allowed to use in tube name or variable names.

-## General Arguments
+## Arguments & General Arguments

-    Each tube command has its own arguments, there are also some general arguments can be used for most of tube commands.Most of tube commands support additional --continue, --redo, --key, --if, --raw and --note general arguments.
+    Each tube command has its own arguments, you can find it from command syntax.
+    There are also some general arguments which can be used for most of tube commands.
+    Most of tube commands support additional --continue, --redo, --key, --if, --raw and --note general arguments.
 It could make your tube realize more complex flow.

+    Notes: Since argument starts with '-' character, if you want to contain '-' char in your argument value you can use system placeholder to achieve that: $- or {-}

         Continue:
             Syntax: --continue [m] [n]